Dron9572/TicTacToeGUI/README.md

 # TicTacToeGUI

-# Project for Computer Graphics and Multimedia exam
+# The project for the exam in the subject "Computer Graphics and Multimedia"

 Tic Tac Toe is a classic pencil and paper game transformed into a digital GUI game.
 The game is played on a 3x3 grid, where two players take turns marking either an "X" or an "O" in the empty squares.
 The goal is to be the first to form a horizontal, vertical or diagonal line with your three symbols.